Community intravenous antibiotic service (CIVAS)

 Our community nursing team provides intravenous therapy for housebound patients in their own homes or in a community clinic, as an alternative to an extended stay in hospital.

-We work with hospital based clinical nurses, Infectious Disease Consultants, Microbiologists and Specialist Pharmacists to provide a multidisciplinary approach.
+We work with hospital based clinical nurses, infectious disease consultants, microbiologists and specialist pharmacists to provide a multidisciplinary approach.

 We facilitate early hospital discharge for patients who are medically fit but require an extended course of intravenous antibiotic therapy.
 This approach allows us to most effectively use hospital and community healthcare resources, whilst moving away from historical over-reliance of acute hospital care, and reducing the risk of hospital acquired infections.
 Our overall aim is to improve patient experience, choice, wellbeing and quality of life.